-A SCAG lawn mower cuts bad or uneven when a tire pressure is low; the mower blade is bent, worn, dull or unbalanced; the deck belt is worn; the spindle, spindle bearing or pulley is bad; the mower deck is plugged; the ground speed is too fast; or the engine speed is too low.
+A SCAG lawn mower cuts bad or uneven when the tire pressure is low; the mower blade is bent, worn, dull, or unbalanced; the deck belt is worn; the spindle, spindle bearing, or pulley is bad; the mower deck is plugged; the ground speed is too fast, or the engine speed is too low.

 Reasons Your SCAG Lawn Mower is Cutting Uneven

 The pressures in both drive tires should be equal to each other.
-When one tire is lower in pressure than the other, the mower deck will no longer sit level to the ground.
+When one tire is lower in pressure than the other, the mower deck will no longer sit level with the ground.

 Sharp mower blades that are in good condition play a significant part in maintaining a quality precise cut.
 Dull or worn blades can be the reason why your SCAG is giving you a bad cut.